kevinbai-cn/spa-demo/README.md

 # SPA Demo

-A simple SPA demo based on Vue and Flask.
+A simple SPA(Single Page Application) demo based on Vue and Flask.

 ## See code in different Stages